The Lands

 Culture

 Over time the ore was exhausted in the shallower mines and newer mines were more difficult to dig.
 This combined with hostile incursions into Dwarvish territory forced a concentrating of armed forces and workers in the heartland of the Seven Hills.
-Also Dwarvish nature and custom produced a slowly dwindling and aging population over time.
+Dwarvish nature and custom produced a slowly dwindling and aging population over time.

-Some enterprising Dwarves explored new ways of supporting themselves by trading with humans and focusing on offering skills and expertly crafted items.
+Some enterprising Dwarves explored new ways of supporting themselves by trading with Humans and focusing on offering skills and expertly crafted items.
 Dwarves of such a temperament re-populated and revived the territory of Mount Hammer with such methods and also opened new mines in the Iron Mountains.
 Many others however stayed in the stagnating community of the Seven Hills.
-The sudden invasion of Hill Giants utterly destroyed that society and killed the Dwarvish Monarch.
+A sudden invasion of Hill Giants utterly destroyed that society and killed the Dwarvish Monarch.

 Since then there has been both a Dwarvish Monarch-In-Exile and a newly declared Monarch of Mount Hammer.
 A distinction exists between the Holemgar (Hill Dwarves) who live scattered and seek to re-take the Seven Hills (whose home base is the Fugitives Forge south-west of the Pillar Mountains) and the Karumgar (Mountain Dwarves) of the Iron Mountains.
 They can live together but never can agree on the feasibility of re-taking the homeland.